x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/sharing/sharing.md

 ## Sharing documentation
 <a name="docs"> </a>

-The following table contains links to topics that will help you learn about and manage sharing in Exchange Online.
+The following table contains links to articles that will help you learn about and manage sharing in Exchange Online.

 |**Topic**|**Description**|
 |:-----|:-----|